M551 Sheridan: Replacement

 From 1978 to 1980, under the joint Army–Marine Corps Advanced Antiarmor Vehicle Evaluation (ARMVAL), TACOM rebuilt 10 Sheridans with the General Motors 8V53T diesel engine and improved suspension.
 The vehicle's armament and some armor was removed.
 The uprated engine and improved suspension improved the power-to-weight ratio and cross-country mobility.
 The Army also evaluated a fully stabilized Staget sighting system.

 In 1987, the Army tested a version of the LAV-25, classified as the M1047.
 The Army determined that these were unsuitable for LAPES, and could not match the firepower of the Sheridan.
 Congress did not favor the M1047, though a few were deployed with the 3/73rd Armor in the Gulf War.
 The Marine Corps also developed the LAV-105 to meet its requirements, but later canceled that project as well.
 In 1992, the Army selected FMC Corporation to produce the Armored Gun System (AGS), later type classified as the M8 Armored Gun System.
 The AGS was canceled in 1996 by the Pentagon before it could enter production.
 United Defense proposed the AGS as its mobile gun system variant in the Interim Armored Vehicle program.
-In 2000, the Army instead selected a variant of the General Dynamics' LAV III, later type-classified as the M1128 Mobile Gun System.
+In 2000, the Army instead selected a variant of the General Dynamics LAV III, later type-classified as the M1128 mobile gun system.
 The Mobile Gun System's problematic service history led to the vehicle's planned retirement in 2022.

-The Army has initiated development of a light tank acquisition program called Mobile Protected Firepower.
+The Army initiated development of a light tank acquisition program called Mobile Protected Firepower, selecting the General Dynamics Land Systems Griffin II in June 2022..
+The U.S. Army took delivery of the first production vehicle in February 2024, and the vehicle has been type classified as the M10 Booker.
+In May of 2025 the acquisition of the M10 Booker was cancelled.